Badrri-Narayanan/restaurant-menu/README.md

 # restaurant-menu
 Created a dynamic web page using AngularJS.
-It uses AngularJS for front-end, NodeJS http server for back-end and Postgres for DB.
+It uses AngularJS for front-end, Spring Boot server for back-end.